D-Coder-42/TMIT_MOTORTEST24/README.md

      - **HX711 ADC Converter**

 2. **`MKR Zero/`**
-   - Experimental versions of the testbed code implemented on an **Arduino MKRZero** microcontroller for evaluating a potential upgrade from the Arduino UNO.
+   - Experimental versions of the codes implemented on an **Arduino MKRZero** microcontroller for evaluating a potential upgrade from the Arduino UNO.

 3. **`MLH Pressure Transducer/`**
    - Code for acquiring pressure data from the **MLH Pressure Transducer** using **bare-metal (register-level) programming**